• Skip to primary navigation

 • 2 tbsp. all-purpose flour

-• Salt and pepper, to taste
+• Salt and pepper to taste

-• 2 tbsp. oil, divided
+• 2 tbsp. oil divided

-• 1 large onion, chopped
+• 1 large onion chopped

-• 2 cloves garlic, minced
+• 2 cloves garlic minced

-• 2 cups of crushed canned tomatoes
+• 2 cups crushed canned tomatoes

 • 1 ½ tsp. smoked paprika